 Why Special Issues and Forums?

-The purpose of a Forum is to provide a concentrated focus on a special topic deemed to be of high interest to the readership.
+The purpose of a Special Issue or Forum is to provide a concentrated focus on a special topic deemed to be of high interest to the readership.
 Forums are typically smaller than Special Issues (under 10 articles) and are often the best means of featuring multiple perspectives on the same topic.
 Clinical Forums consist of empirical studies, scholarly reviews, and/or theoretical perspectives.
 Research Forums contain a series of empirical studies centering on a key aspect of speech, language, or hearing science and/or disorders.
 Research Forums may also comprise a set of scholarly papers presented at a scientific conference.

 Putting Together a Special Issue or Forum